4m0r/4m0r.github.io/_posts/2020-08-01-Python-Library-Hijacking.md

 make_archive(dst, 'gztar', src)
 ```
 As seen from the code, the script imports a module called *make_archive* from the **shutil** library.
 An important thing
- to understand about Python is that, it imports modules by searching for them in pre-defined directories in an order of
+ to understand about Python is that, it imports modules by searching for them in pre-defined directories, in an order of
 priority and uses the first occurrence.

 ## Abusing Python Library Path with insecure permissions